U.S. judge halts Trump policy of returning asylum seekers to Mexico

 The government argued MPP was needed because so many asylum seekers spend years living in the United States and never appear for their court hearings before their claim is denied and an immigration judge orders them to be deported.

-However, Seeborg said that the Immigration and Nationalization Act does not authorize the government to return asylum seekers to Mexico the way the government has applied it.
+Seeborg said that the Immigration and Nationalization Act does not authorize the government to return asylum seekers to Mexico the way the government has applied it, however.
 He also said the policy lacks safeguards to protect refugees from threats to their life or freedom.

+Justice Department data show that while the percentage of immigration court cases completed “in absentia” - when the foreign citizen fails to show - has risen in recent years, the majority of immigrants show up for their hearings.

-A U.S. Department of Justice spokesman declined to comment.
+A U.S. Department of Justice spokesman declined to comment on Monday’s ruling.
 The White House did not immediately respond to a request for comment.

+A Mexican foreign ministry spokesman said the ministry considered the ruling “an internal decision” of the United States.

 The ruling can be appealed, and the government could seek a stay of the injunction until the appeals process runs its course.